violetwee/DarkForestTriangleJump/README.md

 Write a Circom circuit that verifies this move.
 The coordinates of A, B, and C are private inputs.
 You may need to use basic geometry to ascertain that the move lies on a triangle.
 Also, verify that the move distances (A → B and B → C) are within the energy bounds.

+## Testing

+There are 3 JSON files:
+input.json - Valid inputs for a triangle jump input_line.json - Invalid inputs that form a line, instead of a triangle input_low_energy.json - Invalid energy input

+From the root directory, run:
+`./compile.sh -f move -j input.json`

+To test that invalid inputs should fail the circuit, replace the input.json parameter with input_line.json or input_low_energy.json.

 ## Libraries

 The circom circuit uses the following circuits from the circomlib repo (https://github.com/iden3/circomlib):